Anti-Alias/bevy_ui_dsl/README.md

 ```

 Some classes only depend a single bundle.
 Others depend on an AssetServer to manipulate their respective types.
 It is recommended that you only set the fields you wish to overwrite in your classes.
 Be careful, for instance, of using ```..default()``` as this will overwrite even the fields you don't specify.
+This is very bad when combining classes using the tuple syntax.

 ## Widget Example